iShape-Swift/iTriangle/README.md

 import iTriangle
 ```

-After that you need represent your polygon as an array of vertices listed in a clockwise direction.
-Let's have a look for an example of a cheese polygon.
+After that, represent your polygon as an array of vertices listed in a clockwise direction.
+Here's an example of a cheese polygon:
 <p align="center">
 <img src="https://github.com/iShape-Swift/iTriangleation/blob/master/Readme/cheese_example_0.svg" width="600"/>
 </p>